MartinWie/PassGen/README.md

 ```

 For details please read the scripts, but here is the sort summary:
-The script uses entr to trigger another script on every *.kt file change.
+The script uses entr to trigger another script on every *.kt, *.js or *.svg file change.
 (entr will exit if new files are created, this is the reason for the loop, for details read the man page of entr)
 The second script (start server) builds our CSS and runs the app server with gradle.
 After a certain log stage is reached the script starts/refreshes a browser session with browser-sync to live update the